Data Protection, Privacy and IT Security Notice

-Our NETpositive Software forms the basis of a range of Tools that are offered free at the point of use by Tool Providers (click here for a list of tool providers) for their stakeholders (End Users).
+Our NETpositive Software forms the basis of a range of Tools that are offered free at the point of use by Tool Providers for their stakeholders (End Users).
 We take privacy concerns very seriously and are committed to protecting the data End Users share with us as they interact with our Tools.

 This statement explains the Data Protection, Privacy and IT Security practices which apply to the NETpositive Software we operate; references to "we" or "us" are NETpositive Futures Ltd.

-For the purposes of academic research, and software development, data will also be transferred to our project partners, the Stockholm Environment Institute (http://www,sei-international.org) who will treat this data in strict accordance with the terms of this privacy statement and UK Data Protection Legislation
+For the purposes of academic research, and software development, data will also be securely transferred to our project partners, the Stockholm Environment Institute (http://www.sei.org) who will treat this data in strict accordance with the terms of this privacy notice, UK Data Protection Legislation and the General Data Protection Regulation.

-Our aim is to safeguard End Users' privacy whilst providing a personalised and valuable service to the Tool Providers (e.g. Universities, Purchasing Consortia, Industry Groups, and Industry Clients) who have offered them for free to their stakeholders.
+Our aim is to safeguard End Users' privacy whilst providing a personalised and valuable service to the Tool Providers (e.g. Universities, Purchasing Consortia, Police Forces, Local Authorities, Industry Groups, Industry Clients) who have offered them for free to their stakeholders.

 We want to be transparent about what happens to information provided to us and so here we explain how we collect information, what we do with it and what controls users have.